dawidkotarba/blog/_posts/2020-11-07-jenkins-for-the-smart-and-lazy.md

 If we have multiple projects, it is a good idea just to run the above in a loop and parametrize descriptions, names and regexps.
 The script will quickly place all jobs in a dedicated view.
 Fast, simple, beautiful!

-A further documentation about views (and the pipeline plugin itself) is available here: https://jenkinsci.github.io/job-dsl-plugin/#path/listView
+A further documentation about views (and the pipeline plugin itself) is available here: [Job DSL plugin documentation](https://jenkinsci.github.io/job-dsl-plugin/#path/listView)

 ### Jenkins pipelines approach
 The Job DSL plugin did (and still does!) a great... job, but a Jenkins' approach is even better!
 It does not only allow to store the job configuration as code,